Skip to primary navigation Skip to content Skip to footer

 Just be aware that this is a private home, so please be kind to our neighbors and appreciate it from across the street, and take care to be courteous to the residents.

-This self-guided tour of Charleston’s alleyways will take you down some of the most picturesque streets in the city.
+This self-guided walking tour of Charleston’s alleyways will take you down some of the most picturesque streets in the city.
+You’ll also happen to see some of the most beautiful gardens in Charleston while strolling down these alleyways.

 Legare Street